 on the Chena River and mining camps on the edge of town.
 Fairbanks is home to the main campus of the University of Alaska, a global research leader on Arctic concerns, including polar bears.
 Meet your traveling companions at a welcome dinner this evening.

-We’ll spend this morning at the homestead of three-time Iditarod finisher Lisbet Norris and bear biologist and bear conflict specialist Nils Pedersen.
-Visit their working sled dog kennel and their off-grid home, then take a guided half-mile walk through the boreal forest surrounding their property.
-See a dog sledding demonstration, spend time with sled dog puppies, and meet wildlife service dogs Rio and Soledad, an ancient breed of Scandinavian spitz with a unique ability to shepherd bears that are helping aid important polar and grizzly bear conservation work in the Arctic.
+and bear conflict specialist.
+Visit their off-the-grid home and working sled dog kennel, and take a guided walk through the boreal forest.
+We'll watch a dog sledding demonstration, spend time with puppies, and meet service dogs Rio and Soledad.
+The two are an ancient breed of Scandinavian spitz with a unique ability to shepherd bears, and they are aiding important polar bear and grizzly conservation work in the Arctic.

 Day 3: Private Flight to Kaktovik—Polar Bear Viewing

-Transfer to the airport this morning for our private chartered direct flight to Kaktovik.
-Because we have arranged a chartered aircraft for our small group of just eight guests.
+Transfer to the airport this morning for our private direct flight to Kaktovik.
+We have chartered an aircraft for our small group of just eight guests in order to maximize our time in the Arctic, rather than being beholden to often-fluctuating commercial flight schedules.
 The 2-hour journey over the Arctic Circle offers a stunning aerial overview of northern Alaska’s varied geography, from the vast Yukon River basin and boreal forest to the icebound Brooks Range and barren North Slope.
 Below us sprawls the Arctic National Wildlife Refuge, a 19-million-acre preserve that's home to caribou, muskoxen, Dall sheep, wolves, migratory waterfowl, black and grizzly bears, and, of course, the polar bears we have come to see.
 As glaciated peaks give way to coastal plain, we land on Barter Island on the edge of the Beaufort Sea.
 From the airstrip, it's a short drive into the Inupiat village of Kaktovik.
 This isolated outpost occupying one square mile in the high Arctic is home to about 250 residents who have long relied on a traditional lifestyle of subsistence hunting and fishing.

 We spend three hours cruising the coastline in search of bears this afternoon.
-Your Expedition Leader, who is both an expert Arctic naturalist and an accomplished nature photographer specializing in Alaska’s legendary wildlife, is on hand to interpret all we experience.
-While the Southern Beaufort polar bears historically spend most of their time on drifting pack ice, many females come ashore to dig dens in snowdrifts, and more bears are spending time on land as they wait for coastal sea ice to form.
-We return to town for dinner followed by time to review and edit our photos, with our Expedition Leader on hand for advice.
+While the Southern Beaufort polar bear population historically spends most of its time on drifting pack ice, many females come ashore to dig dens in snowdrifts, and more bears are spending time on land as they wait for coastal sea ice to form.
+We return to town for dinner followed by time to review and edit our photos.
 And, as darkness starts to return to the night sky by late summer, we may have a chance late tonight to look for the northern lights.

 Days 4 & 5: Polar Bear Photography in Kaktovik